-This Plan is an important part of Council's integrated planning framework, all of which is created to help Council achieve its vision of being a bold, inspirational and sustainable city.
+This Plan is an important part of Council's integrated planning framework, all of which is created to help Council achieve its vision of being a city of possibility.

 Strategies and policies outlined in this plan align with the objectives contained in the Council Plan, and will feed into Council's budgeting and long-term financial planning documents, as well as other strategic planning documents under Council's strategic planning framework.